Welcome to the Science Learning Hub – Pokapū Akoranga Pūtaiao.

-We are a national project funded by the New Zealand Government to make examples of New Zealand science, technology and engineering more accessible to school teachers and students.
+We are a national project funded by the New Zealand Government to make examples of New Zealand science, technology and engineering more accessible and visible.

 To do this, we use a range of media to tell the stories of New Zealand research and development.
 Wrap-around teacher resources demonstrate how these stories can be used as contexts for creating relevant, engaging classroom programmes.

 Content is developed by teachers, teacher educators and multimedia experts working closely with New Zealand’s scientists, technologists and engineers.

-The Science Learning Hub is an integral component of the New Zealand Government’s Science in Society Plan – A Nation of Curious Minds, He Whenua Hihiri I te Mahara.
+The Science Learning Hub – Pokapū Akoranga Pūtaiao is an integral component of the New Zealand Government’s Science in Society Plan – A Nation of Curious Minds, He Whenua Hihiri I te Mahara.

 The Hub features work from all of New Zealand’s universities and Crown Research Institutes and many other organisations.
 It represents a significant investment by government and New Zealand’s research and development sector in school science and technology education.

 Introducing our social media

-The Hub has an active presence across a number of social media platforms.
+The Hub has an active presence across several social media platforms.
 Our aim is to interact with and support Hub users, facilitate closer connections between scientists and educators and promote other relevant resources, connections and conversations in the science/technology education and communication space.

-Following us is also a great way to make connections between topical events and Hub resources and for keeping up to date with upcoming events and new content.
+Following us is also a great way to make connections between topical events and Hub resources and for keeping up to date with new content and science-related events.